illixion/vscode-vibrancy-continued/README.md

 "zenMode.fullScreen": false
 ```

 Zen Mode then stays in a normal window and keeps the effect, centered layout included.
-There's no equivalent workaround for actual full screen on macOS — use a maximized window instead.
+There's no equivalent workaround for actual full screen on macOS — use a maximized window (or wallpaper tinting, above) instead.

 ### Linux: Why is the background transparent but not blurred?